Fund types and asset classes explained

 What you need to think about when it comes to risk

-We also assign each fund a risk/return rating to help you understand the investment risk – see the definitions here.
+We also assign each fund a risk rating to help you understand the investment risks associated with the fund – see the definitions here.

 Please remember that the value of your investments can go down as well as up, and may be worth less than the amount paid in.